-Dyson Zone: your questions answered about the crazy air-purifying headphones
+Dyson Zone: what you need to know about the crazy air-purifying headphones

-The Dyson Zone is taking the internet by storm!
-Since Dyson unveiled the contraption, people have had questions.
-Lots of them, too.
-And rightfully so.
-It is one of the weirder gadgets we’ve seen.
-So, we’re here to (try) and answer your questions about the Dyson Zone.
+The Dyson Zone is one of the weirdest gadgets we’ve seen.
+So, we’re here to (try) and answer your questions about the crazy air-purifying noise-canceling headphones.

 Is the Dyson Zone real?

-The Dyson Zone is a pair of air-purifying headphones.
-Primarily functioning as a wearable air purifier, the contraption features two mini motors and multiple filters to clean the air it pulls in.
-Using the removable visor, it then channels this clean air straight to your nose and mouth.
+The Dyson Zone is a pair of noise-cancelling headphones with a separate air purifier in each earcup.
+So there are two mini motors and filters to clean the air it pulls in.
+Using the removable visor, it then channels this clean air straight to your nose and mouth (it sits separate to your face).
 Your breathing gets automatically detected, so it always sends the right amount of airflow.

 How does the Dyson Zone work?

 The company claims its electrostatic filters capture 99% of particle pollution, such as dust, pollen, and bacteria.
 With a carbon filter as well, the Dyson Zone can capture city gases like ozone and sulphur dioxide.
-They’re even IP51 rated, so will be rain-resistant.
+They’re even IP51 rated, so are rain-resistant.
 You’ll be able to purchase different types of filters depending on your country, but these will need to be updated at least once per year.
-Dyson’s companion app can give you handy reminders once you plug in your location.
+Dyson’s companion app gives you handy reminders once you plug in your location.

 With the companion app, you’ll also see how the Zone is working.
 It’ll give you the sensors’ real-time data of air pollution levels, and stats on when it’s been working the hardest.
 It seems the idea here is that you’ll be able to see when you actually need to wear the visor and switch it on, so you’re not wasting the battery purifying already clean(er) air.